MahmoudMahdy605/Reserve_It---Sports-Booking-App/README.md

 Ignory backend messages appear in the screen of the app.

 <br>
-Things need to be modified: <br>
+*Things need to be modified: <br>

-1- Edit code of checking conflict bookings ( especially after 12AM ).
+1- Edit code of checking conflict bookings ( especially after 12AM ).<br>
-2- Add images for the center sport at "Booking" page.
+2- Add images for the center sport at "Booking" page.<br>
-3- Add the working time of centers on firebase ( convert from static to dynamic ).
+3- Add the working time of centers on firebase ( convert from static to dynamic ).<br>
-4- Check costs of Firebase & Stripe.
+4- Check costs of Firebase & Stripe.<br>
-5- Check security of Firebase & Stripe.
+5- Check security of Firebase & Stripe.<br>
-6- Refund must cost even before 2 days.
+6- Refund must cost even before 2 days.<br>